urbit/docs/docs/walkthroughs/admin.md

     ^U    kill to beginning of line
     ^Y    yank from kill buffer

-Full coverage of the Urbit shell is covered in the [Shell walkthrough](/docs/walkthroughs/dojo).
+Full coverage of the Urbit shell, the `:dojo` is covered in the [Shell walkthrough](/docs/walkthroughs/dojo).

 ## Web

 On startup Urbit tries to bind to `localhost:8080`.
 If you're already running something on `8080` you'll find your Urbit on `8081`, and so on.
 For planets only, we also proxy web domains through Urbit's own servers.
-Any planet `~fintud-macrep` is also at
+Any planet `~your-urbit` is also at
-`fintud-macrep.urbit.org`.
-Please use this proxy as little as possible; it's not well-optimized.
+`your-urbit.urbit.org`.

-Your Urbit serves a simple homepage from `http://localhost:8080` or `https://fintud-macrep.urbit.org` that should be self-explanatory.
+Your Urbit serves a simple homepage from `http://localhost:8080` or `https://your-urbit.urbit.org` that should be self-explanatory.
 Since our HTTPS isn't audited / battle tested we just call it "secure" HTTPS.
 You can find that on `8443`.
 Or `8444` (and so on) if you're already running something on `8443`.

 A complete walkthrough of the Urbit web interface is [here](/docs/walkthroughs/web).